-It’s all too easy to become confused by what you can and can’t do when you have artificial grass installed.
-Unfortunately, there are a few things you might not even think twice about doing, that could result in damaging or needing to replace parts of your artificial turf.
+It’s all too easy to become confused by what you can and can’t do for artificial grass maintenance.
+Unfortunately, there are a few things you might not even think twice about doing.
+These things could result in damaging or needing to replace parts of your artificial turf.

-Luckily, we here at PlaySmart have had 20 years’ experience in the industry, and have seen everything that could potentially go wrong – so you’re in good hands with us!
-Read on to find out how to keep your lawn in tip-top condition for years to come.
+Luckily, we here at PlaySmart have had 20 years’ experience in the industry, and have seen everything that could potentially go wrong.
+So you’re in good hands with us!
+Read on to find out how to keep your lawn in tip-top condition.

 1: Don’t Smoke or BBQ on Your Grass